spike321/BasicSyncAdapter/README.md

 ####Started off with a basic android SyncAdapter Tutorial from the Developer Docs : [Creating a Sync Adapter - Tutorial](https://developer.android.com/training/sync-adapters/creating-sync-adapter.html)

-The plan is the modify it to:
+The plan is the modify the above tutorial to do the following:

 1. Write a user account & authentication
 2. Fill in the content provider ?